BosThomas/USbodyComm/README.md

 ## Documentation

-A description of the different FIR channel models can be found on [this page](doc/readme.md), together with photographs taken during the measurement campaign.
+A full description of the different FIR channel models can be found on [this page](doc/readme.md), together with photographs taken during the measurement campaign.

 ## Examples

-Example scripts on how to visualize the FIR channels, or how to use them in your communication modem, are provided in the examples folder.
+Example scripts on how to visualize the FIR channels, or how to use them in your communication modem, are provided in the examples/  folder.